Top Quality Sony FE Lens Sets

-I've now had several years experience with the Sony FE system, and with quite a few Sony FE cameras (mostly A7 Mark IV, A7R Mark IV, A1, and A9).
+I've had many years experience with the Sony FE system, and with quite a few Sony FE cameras (mostly A7 Mark IV, A7R Mark IV, A1, and A9 models).
 I've also had a chance to use virtually all the Sony lenses and a number of third party ones, so it's time to start thinking about "rationalizing the bag."

 bythom sony lenses